 You have a San Diego area protest targeting the closures of beaches and walking trails there.

-So you got this big fight that is beginning to brew and there are states that are relaxing some social distancing restrictions and moving away from lockdowns.
+And there are states that are relaxing some social distancing restrictions and moving away from lockdowns.

-And you know I don't know how you open a bar.
+And, you know, I don't know how you open a bar.

 I can't figure that one out.